 II.4.
 Price as a Tactic and Strategic Instrument

 II.5.
 Price and Internet: Dynamic Approach of Prices

-- A written exam (50% of the final grade) ' during session: students will have to face questions on the content of the course, including (1) scientific and managerial articles discussed in class; (2) case studies and exercises (with use of a statistical software).
+- A written exam: students will face questions on the content of the course, including (1) scientific and managerial articles discussed in class; (2) case studies and exercises (with use of a statistical software); (3) the content linked to value-based pricing (BASF talks)

-- Team work 35%) ' throughout the 6 weeks, with final hand-in at the end of the 6-week period: students will have to run a team work on a given advanced method on setting prices.
-Specific instructions will be provided during the first session.
+- Team work: students will have to run a team work on a given advanced method on setting prices.

 B.L.
 ALFORD, B.T.
 ENGELLAND (2000), « Advertising Reference Price Effects on Consumer Price Estimates, Value Perception, and Search Intention », Journal of Business Research, Vol. 48, 93-100.